-Although most of the funds raised have come from local residents, the Kelsale-cum-Carlton parish council, the village hall management committee and the social club have all joined as corporate members, as has Greenersax, the local transition town initiative.
+Although most of the funds raised have come from local residents, Kelsale-cum-Carlton Parish Council, Kelsale Village Hall Management Committee and Kelsale Social Club have all joined as corporate members, as has Greener Sax, the local transition town initiative.

-We’re not allowed to receive grants from public funds for the installation itself, as this would jeopardise our ability to claim Feed-in Tariffs.
-However we have had a generous grant from Suffolk County Council to improve insulation in our Grade II listed village hall, install secondary double glazing and storage heaters – all of which will maximise the benefit we receive from the electricity we generate.
-We’ve also had a grant from Suffolk Coastal District Council to help with the costs of registering and establishing the co-op itself.
+We weren’t allowed to receive grants from public funds for the installation itself, as this would have jeopardised our ability to claim Feed-in Tariffs.
+However we had a generous grant from Suffolk County Council to improve insulation in our Grade II listed village hall, install secondary double glazing and storage heaters – all of which maximise the benefit we receive from the electricity we generate.
+We also had a grant from Suffolk Coastal District Council (now East Suffolk Council) to help with the costs of registering and establishing the co-op itself.

 We’ve also had great support from our supplier – a local firm, East Green Energy.